-Gravity boots offer an inexpensive and non-invasive way to practice inversion therapy in your home, or at your local gym.
+Gravity boots, often called inversion boots, offer an inexpensive and non-invasive way to practice inversion therapy in your home, or at your local gym.

-Countless people suffer from back issues and an increasing number of people are turning to gravity boots to help to decompress the spine, improve flexibility, and aid in developing a strong core, to name just a few benefits.
+Countless people suffer from back issues.
+Gravity boots help to decompress the spine, improve your flexibility, and can aid in developing a strong core, to name just a few benefits.

 If you’ve never used gravity boots before, understandably they can be quite intimidating.

 If you’re open to pushing yourself outside your comfort zone and trying something new, whether it’s to decompress your spine, improve your posture or enhance your core strength, you’ll want to pick up a pair of sleek and cutting-edge gravity boots.

 We went through countless gravity boots available on the market offering generous weight capacity, to bring you a shortlist of the best inversion boots.

 All you have to do is relax and suspend upside like a bat with as few limitations as possible.
 Always follow screen readers!